Laminated Denim

-Laminated Denim is the 22nd studio album by Australian psychedelic rock band King Gizzard & the Lizard Wizard, released on 12 October 2022; five days after their previous album Ice, Death, Planets, Lungs, Mushrooms and Lava.
+Laminated Denim is the twenty-second studio album by Australian psychedelic rock band King Gizzard & the Lizard Wizard, released on 12 October 2022, five days after their previous album, Ice, Death, Planets, Lungs, Mushrooms and Lava.

 The album's title is an anagram of the title of the band’s 19th album, Made in Timeland, whose digital release coincided with the release of Laminated Denim.
 Described by the band as a "spiritual successor" to Made in Timeland, Laminated Denim features two 15-minute songs written around the ticking of a clock, but featuring more rock-focused instrumentals with heavy use of polyrhythms and a Motorik beat.
 Its psychedelic and progressive rock sound differs from the electronic-based Timeland.

 Background and recording

 On 18 June 2022, the band posted a tweet promising three more albums by the end of 2022.
-More details came on 12 July, when it was reported that the first two of these were "built from all six members jamming for hours", similarly to the recording process of "The Dripping Tap" from Omnium Gatherum.
+More details came on 12 July, when it was reported that the first two of these were "built from all six members jamming for hours," similarly to the recording process of "The Dripping Tap" from Omnium Gatherum.

-On 7 September, the band revealed the titles, cover artwork, and release dates for their next three albums: Ice, Death, Planets, Lungs, Mushrooms and Lava would be released on 7 October; Laminated Denim on 12 October; and Changes on 28 October.
+On 7 September, the band revealed the titles, cover artwork, and release dates for their next three albums: Ice, Death, Planets, Lungs, Mushrooms, and Lava would be released on 7 October; Laminated Denim on 12 October; and Changes on 28 October.

 Laminated Denim was the first album finished of the three records the band released in October.
-After the recording sessions for "The Dripping Tap", the band continued to record together again, spending more in the studio to jam.
-Following the positive experience recording this album, the band decided to continue working in this way, recording the preceding album Ice, Death, Planets, Lungs, Mushrooms and Lava.
+After the recording sessions for "The Dripping Tap," the band continued to record together again, spending more in the studio to jam.
+Following the positive experience recording this album, the band decided to continue working in this way, recording the preceding album Ice, Death, Planets, Lungs, Mushrooms, and Lava.

-Lead vocalist and multi-instrumentalist Stu Mackenzie noted that the two songs on Laminated Denim are among his favourites: "Sometimes the boundaries you set for yourself kind of force you into a creative place that you wouldn't have usually gone to or been comfortable with".
+Lead vocalist and multi-instrumentalist Stu Mackenzie noted that the two songs on Laminated Denim are among his favorites: "Sometimes the boundaries you set for yourself kind of force you into a creative place that you wouldn't have usually gone to or been comfortable with".

 Release

-In anticipation of the album's release, it was revealed that copies of Laminated Denim would be available on their show at Red Rocks, on 10 October, two days ahead of the album's official release.
+In anticipation of the album's release, it was revealed that copies of Laminated Denim would be available on their show at Red Rocks on 10 October, two days ahead of the album's official release.